Month: December 2019

 Yep, you guessed it.
 I’m a full-blooded people pleaser.

 Crooks and leaches love people pleasers.
 They latch on to their kindness and generosity like a tick on a dog and will suck them dry.
 When they’re done with them, they move on to the next nice person, and the next.
 They don’t love them.
 They don’t even like them.
 They just want what they can get out of them.

 One day I snapped.
-My mother had been in the grave for five years and I was still beating myself up because I failed to make her happy.
+My mother had been in the grave for five years, and I was still beating myself up because I failed to make her happy.
 I failed to fix her.
 I failed to be the daughter she wanted me to be.
-Suddenly, in the midst of my turmoil and grief God pried my eyes open with a simple, yet profound question, “Are you God?”
+Suddenly, in the midst of my turmoil and grief, God opened my eyes with a simple, yet profound question, “Are you God?”

 We all want to feel loved and accepted.
 We all want the people in our world to be happy.
 But we must guard against trying to orchestrate that happiness at any cost to ourselves.
 We can help.
 We can guide and direct.
 But the rest is between them and God.

 Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light (Matthew 11:28).